ADD CONDITION

 What to Avoid

 If you are using this medication, it's important to know when to stop and seek medical advice.
-You should stop using it and consult your doctor if your cough lasts more than a week, keeps coming back, or is accompanied by fever, rash, or a persistent headache, as these may indicate a more serious health issue.
-Additionally, if you have a sore mouth that doesn't improve within 7 days, or if you experience ongoing irritation, pain, or redness, you should also discontinue use and talk to your healthcare provider.
+You should discontinue use and consult a doctor if your cough lasts more than a week, keeps coming back, or is accompanied by fever, rash, or a persistent headache, as these may indicate a more serious issue.
+Additionally, if your sore mouth does not improve within 7 days, or if you experience ongoing irritation, pain, or redness, you should also reach out to your healthcare provider.

 Side Effects